Mahmodul-Hasan/postgresql-mh/README.md

 Basic syntax of CREATE TABLE statement is as follows −

             CREATE TABLE table_name(
-               column1 datatype,
-               column2 datatype,
+               column1 + datatype,+ constraints if any,
+               column2 + datatype,+ constraints if any,
                .....
-               columnN datatype,
-               PRIMARY KEY( one or more columns )
+               columnN + datatype,+ constraints if any
             );
 Check, the list of DataTypes available in Postgres [Clcik Here](https://www.postgresql.org/docs/12/datatype.html)